nesi/support-docs/docs/Getting_Started/Accessing_the_HPCs/Setting_Up_Two-Factor_Authentication.md

-In order to generate your second factor, which you will require in order to access to any NeSI cluster, you will need a device with an authentication app, such as Authy or Google Authenticator installed on your device (generally a smartphone, but there are also authentication apps which work through the browser like Authy).
+In order to generate your second factor, which you will require in order to access to any NeSI cluster, you will need a device with an authentication app, such as Authy or Google Authenticator installed (generally the device is a smartphone, but there are also authentication apps which work through the browser like Authy).

 If you some reason you can't do this, please contact NeSI support.